-Born in Hokkaido, Japan in 1981, Japanese-American composer/conductor Yoshiaki Onishi is Associate Professor of Composition and Theory at Toho Gakuen School of Music in Tokyo, Japan.
-His principal teachers at Columbia were Fabien Lévy, Fred Lerdahl, Tristan Murail, and George Lewis.
+Born in Hokkaido, Japan in 1981, Japanese-American composer/conductor Yoshiaki Onishi received his doctorate in music composition from Columbia University in 2015.
+His principal teachers there were Fabien Lévy, Fred Lerdahl, Tristan Murail and George Lewis.
 He received the Artist Diploma (2008) and the Master of Music degrees (2007) in music composition from Yale School of Music.
 Before Yale, he studied music composition, clarinet and conducting at University of the Pacific, Conservatory of Music (Stockton, California), where he graduated in 2004 with the highest honor.

 His works are published by Edition Gravis in Berlin, Germany.
-His website can be found at: http://www.yoshionishi.com
+His website can be found at: http://www.yoshionishi.com.